How Much Protein Should You Consume Daily?

 Protein intake stimulates a physiological pathway in the body called mTOR.
 The mammalian target of rapamycin (mTOR) is also known as the mechanistic target of rapamycin or FK506-binding protein 12-rapamycin-associated protein 1 (FRAP1).
 It connects with other proteins and is an important part of two protein complexes that regulate cellular processes, including the mTOR complex 1 and mTOR complex 2.

 The mTOR pathway is linked to the regulation of growing tissue in the body.
 It helps to regulate cellular survival, cellular growth, cell motility, cell proliferation, autophagy, and protein synthesis.
-Temporary increase in mTOR is important for building muscle mass and fat burning.
+A temporary increase in mTOR is important for building muscle mass and fat burning.

 While temporary elevations in mTOR are great for building muscle and burning fat, chronically elevated mTOR is associated with increased cancer risk and chronic disease.
 This is because one of the responses from mTOR is that it blocks autophagy which can lead to abnormal cell growth (20, 21, 22).
 Thus, chronically elevated mTOR may increase the risk of chronic disease and cancer.